 For accommodation requests based on mental or cognitive impairment, supporting tests must have been conducted within five years prior to the date of the accommodations request.
-Please use the Special Accommodations Form at the end of this document to request any accommodations.
+Please use the Special Accommodations section within the CAWA Application to request any accommodations.
 The Association may make a request for supplemental information if the documentation submitted does not clearly establish the nature of the impairment or the need for the requested accommodations.
 Common reasons accommodations requests are deemed insufficient include: